ffhighwind/DapperExtraCRUD/README.md

 # TODO

+* AutoSync
+* ITypeHandler tests
-* AutoSync, ITypeHandler tests, SqlSyntax or other RDBMS tests
+* Other RDBMS tests (SqlSyntax)
+* Thread-safe bulk operations?
+These operations are thread safe for SQL Server, but not others.

 # Future Plans:

+* IL Getters/Setters
-* IL Getters/Setters, Multi-Mapping/Joins
+* Multi-Mapping/Joins

 # Installation: